zuri-training/favicons_gen_proj_team_63/README.md

 `git checkout -b active`

-NB: For consistency, I would recommend we all use the above naming scheme and make sure to create any new branch from the dev branch and not main/master.
+NB: For consistency, I would recommend we all use the above naming scheme and make sure to create any new branch from the dev branch and not main branch.
 Ensure your local dev branch is up to date with upstream remote dev branch before creating new branch.

 ### Set up Development Environment